 The soap claimed to be microdermabrasion in a bottle.
 But was that just a cheeky catchphrase, and what the heck would African black soap do for me?

 Seems black soap or African black soap — also called anago soap, alata samina or ose dudu — has long been used for healing problem skin.
-It’s a cleanser used to lightly exfoliate and give skin a healthy glow, but there are also claims that it can thin fine lines, even out dark spots, and ease eczema, razor bumps and blemishes.
+It’s a cleanser used to lightly exfoliate and give skin a healthy glow, but there are also claims that it has many other potential benefits.

 Pouring out a dollop of soap from my sample bottle seemed like pouring out a gob of oozing molasses.
 The texture is somewhat goopy, thickish and slippery, as if the gob could slide right off your hand if you weren’t careful.
 There was almost no scent and the color was blackish-brown.
 (In fact, a small spatter dropped on the bathroom counter, leaving a brown mark until wiped away, so you’ll want to be careful not to spill the soap on something delicate, lest it stain.)

 Black soap is generally made from locally harvested African plants such as plantain, cocoa pods, palm tree leaves and shea tree bark.
 The ingredients are sun-dried and roasted, which is how it gets its deep color.
 Water and oils such as coconut, palm and shea butter are then added.
 The soap is then left to sit and “cure.”

 Traditionally made in West Africa by tribeswomen in Ghana from special secret recipes, it is often fairly traded.
 These soaps are more likely to be pure, whereas commercial soaps made in the U.S. may include additional artificial ingredients.

 When I cleansed my face with the black soap, the deep color mixed with water made a brown, creamy lather that felt cleansing and smooth.
 There was no redness or tingling while using the soap, yet afterward my face did feel exfoliated into a warm glow.